genesislabs-research/PRAGMI-Architecture-/S-ROS/Readme.md

  * Prove that a spiking neural network can learn procedural, syntactic code execution without pre-training or distillation.
  * Demonstrate real-time, associative memory retrieval for robotic control.
  * Establish a biologically grounded neuro-symbolic bridge that avoids the probabilistic failure modes of dense LLMs.

+ * #1 priority fix Theo!
+Gets to ~0.05–0.02 MSE on very simple sequences single counter, basic IF/THEN but on anything with nested loops, GOSUB stack it's not even close maybe a BASIC program state encoder could fix this